thorj/laek101f/_book/01-lecture1.md

 #> [23] 15.2 13.3 19.2 27.3 26.0 30.4 15.8 19.7 15.0 21.4
 ```

 Sometimes we want to access the number of rows and/or columns of our data.
 We can use the `nrow()` and `ncol()` functions respectively.
-Alternatively, we can use the `dim()` function to get both simulatenously.
+Alternatively, we can use the `dim()` function to get both simultaneously.

 ```r